Walashma dynasty: Genealogical traditions

 The Walashma princes of Ifat and Adal claimed to possess Arab genealogical traditions.
-In terms of lineage, they were of Quraysh origin.
+In terms of lineage, they were said to be of Quraysh origin, and according to Didier Morin, an Arab dynasty and ethnically Arab.
 The local semi-legendary apologetic "History of the Walasma" asserts that ʿUmar ibn-Dunya-hawaz was a descendant of Caliph ʿAlī's son al-Hasan.
 The Egyptian historian al-Maqrizi states that dynasty was descended either from the Banu Hashim via Aqil ibn Abi Talib or Banu Abd al-Dar.
 Although, as Italian scholar Enrico Cerulli points out, native Muslim rulers in southern Ethiopia often exaggerated their genealogical ties to prominent Arab tribes in order to legitimise their authority and strengthen their political and religious standing.
 According to David D. Laitin and Said Sheikh Samatar, the Walashma claimed a fictive descent linking them to noble Arab figures.
 Across the Islamic world, Arab genealogies were produced for the purpose of social prestige and position.
 It was for this reason that the Walashma created an Arab connection for themselves that placed them in proximity to revered religious figures.

 Historians such as Enrico Cerulli and J. Spencer Trimingham regard the Walashma dynasty to be of local origin.
 Taddese Tamrat notes that according to al-Maqrizi, the ancestors of the Walashma were initially established in Jabarta, a region of Zeila, before gradually moving further inland towards Ifat.
 Cerulli asserts that according to Harar chronicles, the 10th century Somali saint "Aw" Barkhadle from Arabia was the fifth ancestor ofʿUmar ibn Dunya-hawaz, founder of the Walashma Dynasty.
 Ioan Lewis also mentions that in a short king-list titled 'Rulers of the land of Sa'ad ad-Din', Barkhadle is recognized as one of the Walashma ancestors.
 Lewis places his death at around 1190 AD.
 J. Spencer Trimingham does note that according to local traditions though, he was said to have lived for over 500 years, placing his death in the early 16th century.
+According to Morin, Barkhadle is associated with the Isaaq.
 Some rulers of the Walashma Dynasty are also thought to be buried at the site of Aw-Barkhadle in modern-day Somaliland.
 As descendants of Barkhadle, it was said that the Walashma success, longevity, and influence was due to their native family background Walasma are historically tied to the ancestors of Argobba and the people of Doba.
 The Harari people also claim to be associated with the Walasma.
 Bahru Zewde, Richard Pankhurst, Djibril Niane regard the Walasma Sultans of Ifat and Adal to be predominantly Argobba and Harari.
 However, Amelie Chekroun suggests no possible link to identify the people of medieval Ifat with the Argobba people.
-According to I.M.
-Lewis, the polity was governed by local dynasties consisting of Somalized Arabs or Arabized Somalis, who also ruled over the similarly established Sultanate of Mogadishu in the Benadir region to the south.